 Too often, people think that watercraft are just toys, that don’t deserve the respect and care that we would ordinarily show to motorized vehicles.
 And honestly, the opposite is true.
-Especially in Montana, we may spend 12 months a year driving our cars, but only a month or two of boating.
+We may spend 12 months a year driving our cars, but only a month or two of boating.
 Our skills get rusty and our intuitions fail.
 That’s one reason it’s even more important to be hyper vigilant on the water.
 Another good reason is that even if you’re being careful, it’s a likely bet that someone else isn’t.

 Have fun, but remember to take care out on the water.
-As a starting point, here’s a list of items Montana law requires you to have on your boat:
+As a starting point, here’s a list of items law requires you to have on your boat: